JetBrains/intellij-sdk-docs/drafts/project_model.md

 [Library] (http://www.jetbrains.com/idea/webhelp/library.html),
 and
 [Facet] (http://www.jetbrains.com/idea/webhelp/facet.html)
-in
+in the
 [IntelliJ IDEA Web Help] (https://www.jetbrains.com/idea/help/intellij-idea.html).

 ##Project
-In IntelliJ IDEA, a project encapsulates all your source code, libraries, build instructions into a single organizational unit.
+In the IntelliJ Platform, a project encapsulates all your source code, libraries, build instructions into a single organizational unit.
-Everything you do in IntelliJ IDEA, is done within the context of a project.
+Everything you do in the IDE, is done within the context of a project.
 A project defines some collections referred to as modules and libraries.
 Depending on the logical and functional requirements to the project, you can create a single-module or a multi-module project.